jdesalle/linfo2142_project/report.rst

 We would have liked to make more important downloads but due to the issues with cURL, it was not possible.

 However, *qvis* helped us correct a certain information and dicover another issue with cURL over HTTP3.
-In our first measurement, we also measured the "appconnect time" [#]_ using curl and we have noticed that the average was 0 for QUIC.
-Our first intuition was to explain it with the use of the 0-RTT [#]_ mode in QUIC, where the transport and cryptographic handshake can be sent in a single operation along with the http3 requests in the first connection and makes a 0 Round-Trip Time possible.
+In our first measurement, we also measured the "appconnect time" [20] using curl and we have noticed that the average was 0 for QUIC.
+Our first intuition was to explain it with the use of the 0-RTT [21] mode in QUIC, where the transport and cryptographic handshake can be sent in a single operation along with the HTTP3 requests in the first connection, and makes a 0 Round-Trip Time possible.

 But *qvis* confirmed that the 0-RTT mode was not used in our case (we can see it in the "Sequence" view).
-As a result we did not find why HTTP3 has a 0 appconnect time, and after a few research it looked like it is another issue with this version of cURL [7]_ (the appconnect time is still not supported).
+As a result we did not find why HTTP3 has a 0 appconnect time, and after a few research it looked like it is another issue with this version of cURL [7] (the appconnect time is still not supported).

 For more information on *qvis*, there is an interesting video of Robin Marx explaining how to use it : https://www.youtube.com/watch?v=HQ1uIClmzkU

-7) Conclusions
+7) Conclusion
 =================
 For this study, we configured a file server compatible with both QUIC and TCP, on port 443, using NGINX 1.16.
 We installed a development branch of cURL, allowing HTTP3 to be able to get our measurements on a client computer, connected to a Starlink connection.
 Those configurations allowed us to gather some data for both protocols, which allowed us a basic comparison between them, while running through a satellite connection.